keramsey/swhub-drupal/README.md

-Scripts and folder structure used to migrate (Drupal 8 to 9), build and deploy existing website and database to Docker Swarm stack services
+This repo contains the scaffolding (scripts, files, folder structure) used to migrate (Drupal 8 to 9), build and deploy existing Southwest Climate Hub website and database to Docker Swarm stack services